alecfei/sentiment-analysis-climate-change/README.md

 mongoimport --db climate_change --collection original --file /home/alec_fei/Downloads/the-reddit-climate-change-dataset-comments.csv --type csv --headerline
 ```

-After that, we made some neccessary modification (another collection **modified** was created for storing):
+After that, we made some neccessary modification (another `collection` **modified** was created for storing):
+* Deleting documents that are before 2020-09-01, which is labelled as 1598918400 in created_utc timestamp;
 * Dropping unneccessary documents, i.e. "_id", "type", "id", "subreddit", "permalink", "sentiment" and "score";
 * Transferring the UTC timestamp into a more readable one;